Showing posts with label Nintendo Switch. Show all posts

 Its hilarious how Hayate and Satoru's were really handsome like

-if Mononoke Chigiri got a FD they will definitely have routes.
+if Mononoke Chigiri got a FD they should definitely have routes.

 The bakaneko I didn't find very threatening except... near the end of a route